aframevr/aframe/docs/introduction/interactions-and-controllers.md

 1. Explicitly define [`<a-camera>`](../components/camera.md) entity.
    Previously, A-Frame was providing the default camera.
 2. Add [`<a-cursor>`][cursor] entity as a child element underneath the camera entity.
+3. Optionally, [configure the raycaster used by the cursor][configureraycaster].

 ```html
 <a-scene>